SvenMichaelKlose/tunix/src/ultifs/README.md

 LOAD may return the same error codes as OPEN.

+UltiFS does not care about the logical file number.

 ## SAVE - save RAM to a device

 This routine saves a section of memory.
 Memory is